nathnp/Nathans-old-Site/Posts/Apple September Event/post.md

 SOS via satellite is now getting roadside assistance through AAA[^2].

+Update: Roadside via satellite will also be available on iPhone 14, and 14 Pro

 The 15 also gets a new ultra wide band chip.
 With three times the range of the old one.
 That allows for precision finding of friends.
 That will be great for con goers

 The 15 as also killed off the Lightning port, and has replaced it with USB-C.